Fun, Fitness, Friendship

 in Dundee

 Welcome to the website of Dundee Branch of the RSCDS (Royal Scottish Country Dance Society).
-Scottish Country Dancing is a very social activity - a good way of meeting people and making friends.
-It is also recognised as an excellent form of exercise as shown by research carried out by the University of Strathclyde.
-If you are new to Scottish country dancing, please click on the New Dancers tab above.
+Scottish country dancing is a very social activity - a good way of meeting people and making friends.
+Scottish Country dancing is recognised as an excellent form of exercise as shown by research carried out by the University of Strathclyde.
 We run a range of classes for adults, and also have a varied programme of dances throughout the year to suit all ages and abilities.

 What is Scottish Country Dancing?
 It is traditional social dancing, usually in sets of 4 couples, to the exhilarating music of the accordion, fiddle or keyboard.
 The reels and jigs can be energetic, the slower strathspeys elegant, but most of all it’s lots of fun – a lively dance form enjoyed by people of all ages and abilities worldwide.